Towards an Axiomatic Formulation of Noncommutative Quantum Field Theory: CPT theorem in the axiomatic approach to NC QFT

 \subsection{CPT invariance and WLC conditions in terms of the NC Wightman functions}

-In order to prove the CPT theorem in NC QFT, the first of our concerns is to derive the CPT invariance and !!!WLC conditions!!! in terms of the new Wightman functions defined by eq. (\ref{wightstar}).
+In order to prove the CPT theorem in NC QFT, the first of our concerns is to derive the CPT invariance in terms of the new Wightman functions defined by eq. (\ref{wightstar}).

 In the following, for simplicity, we shall restrict ourselves to the case of one neutral scalar field.

 The CPT invariance condition is derived by requiring that the CPT operator $\Theta$ be antiunitary (see, e.g. \cite{WS}): \be \langle\Theta\Phi|\Theta\Psi\rangle=\langle\Psi|\Phi\rangle\ , \ee i.e. the CPT operator leaves invariant all transition probabilities of the theory.